The Best Province to Settle in When Moving to Canada

 Cost of living should also play into your decision to relocate to a specific Canadian province.
 Cost of living translates to your ability to sustain your lifestyle, to pay for food, housing, health care needs, and taxes, etc. Based on your savings, offered employment, and future employment plans, you need to be able to cover these expenses comfortably in order to live happily in your new home.

-Based on the goods and services that could be purchased with $100 2002 Canadian dollars in 2016, Alberta is the most advantageous province for relocation when it comes to the cost of living.
-In 2016, $100 Canadian dollars could purchase $131.54 2002 Canadian dollars’ worth of goods and services.
+Based on the goods and services that could be purchased with $100 2002 Canadian dollars in 2018, Alberta is the most advantageous province for relocation when it comes to the cost of living.
+In 2018, $100 Canadian dollars from 2002 could purchase $132.60 worth of goods and services.

 Alberta isn’t the only province to consider relocating to, however.
-The table below shows each of the Canadian provinces ranked in order of the most to the least cost-effective.
+The table below shows the four biggest provinces by population in order from most bang for the buck to least.

 |Province||The Value of Goods and Services that can Be Purchased